 He sketched it for her, defacing her work.
 But funny.

 She acted the party guest’s voice for Tom.
-“Writing a book, what’s your husband think!
+“Writing a book, what does your husband think!
 Oh, you don’t have one?”

 “But Guiness, he had a wife already?”

-“Yes and no. He said he was getting divorced.
+“Yes and no. His line was, he was getting divorced.
 But he never did.
 His friends were all…knowing people.
-I felt like they had a sly little joke in the background, about me, the dumb little wannabe.
+I felt like they had a sly little joke in the background, about me, dumb little wannabe.
 But when I say he was my boyfriend…”

 Tom’s mouth twitched.

 “Be serious, now.
 He vas!
 But I was not his girlfriend, you see.
-He didn’t need one.
+He didn’t have one.
 The same line he used to criticize my book, he used to dump me.
 I’ll get to it.
 First I want you to know how it ends, Hector and his father.
-They write to each other, and old Mr. Carter, finding his son has stopped being stubborn, seems not mad at him anymore, takes an interest, even, in his little stories, begins telling Hector about his life, how he lost two businesses, how he was away…hundreds of miles…on a sales job, when his wife died, and he couldn’t afford the telegrams to set his mind at ease about his sons.
-A secret about Harold’s older brother, who is also dead…and of course this is not shattering to Hector.
+They write, and old Mr. Carter, finding his son has stopped being stubborn, seems not mad at him anymore, takes an interest, even, in his little stories, begins telling Hector about his life, how he lost two businesses, how he was away…hundreds of miles…on a sales job, when his wife died, and he couldn’t afford the telegrams to set his mind at ease about his sons.
+A secret about Harold’s older brother, who is also dead…and to Hector, of course, this is not shattering.
 He’s gentle, encouraging with Carter.
-Carter is Hector’s friend, his sounding-board, his father…he finally comes to feel that he loves this man.
-Except…they will have to meet.
+Carter is his friend, his sounding-board, his father.
+He finally comes to feel that he loves this man.
+Except that…they will have to meet.

 “And I’ll tell you, I really entertained leaving the end to hang.
-But, literary license aside…is it heartbreaking for both of them?
-Should Hector quit his job and grab a train, let the old man suffer the lesser evil?
-And then there’s the Tichborne solution, that I confess I really preferred.
+Literary license aside…is it heartbreaking for both of them?
+Should Hector quit his job and grab a train anywhere, make the old man suffer the lesser evil?
+Loss, but not humiliation?
+Then there’s the Tichborne solution, that I confess I really preferred.
 You don’t know what I mean.”

 “Sounds like a spy novel.”

-“In the Victorian era a man vanished, an heir to a baronetcy…shipwrecked, it was thought.
-A Cockney butcher from Australia arrives in England twelve years later, and says he’s Roger Tichborne.
+“In the Victorian era a man vanished, heir to a baronetcy…shipwrecked, it was thought.
+A Cockney butcher from Australia arrives in England, twelve years later, claiming he’s Roger Tichborne.
 Lady Tichborne simply accepts him.
 Because it’s a little comical, but you know, good laughter… Or did my mother ever…?”

 “Empathizing, not mocking?”

-“At the same time it’s very much human nature, and I could see Carter and Hector solved that way, Carter never doubting this young man who doesn’t look like Harold, is him regardless…”
+“At the same time it’s very much human nature, and I could see them solved that way, Carter never doubting this young man who doesn’t look like Harold, doesn’t talk like Harold, is Harold regardless…”

 He was fluttering her manuscript’s back pages.
 “You did leave it hang, though.”

-“That’s what you call unfinished.
-You asked me if Hector ever met Dorrie.
-I came into it stuck exactly there.
-I thought Ian would be a magic mentor, ask me riddles…and when I’d guessed them, dilemmas would untangle themselves before my eyes.
-Something like that.
-Dorrie seemed non-negotiable, but darned if I could explain to Ian why.
+“That, Tom, is what you call unfinished.
+You asked me if Hector met Dorrie.
+I came into my contract stuck exactly there.
+I thought Ian would be a magic mentor, ask me riddles… And when I’d guessed them, all dilemmas would untangle themselves before my eyes.
+Dorrie felt non-negotiable, but darned if I could explain to Ian why.
 I agreed with him the scene didn’t click.
 He liked them being lovers.
-I said…arguing from a weak position maybe…why would a respectable Bangor housewife in the year 1912, start an affair with a man impersonating her cousin?
+I said…arguing from a weak position, maybe…why would a respectable Bangor housewife in the year 1912, start an affair with a man impersonating her cousin?
 Theodore Dreiser, he said.
-But I don’t know why you want to write Dreiser, it’s the seventies.
-And you throw in character humor, like you were writing Dickens…that makes it worse.
-Maybe you should do this from Dorrie’s point of view.
-I saw Ian breaking my project down into a dismal woman’s novel.
+But I don’t know why you want to write Dreiser.
+Then you throw in character humor, like you were writing Dickens…that makes your problem worse.
+You should do the whole thing from Dorrie’s point of view.
+I saw Ian breaking my project down into some dismal woman’s novel.
 Upper class heroine sports for a weekend with lower class man…

 (2019, Stephanie Foster)